Aditya Natraj – Founder & Director

 Mental Health issues are rising in India.
 People are getting diseases like Alzheimer Dementia (AD).
 The awareness level of these diseases is still very low in India.
 This causes families to mis-diagnose the disease as general old age issues or depression.
 This prevents proper care for the patient.
 More importantly, the care giver is unaware of the special needs of AD patients.
 Care givers also require significant counselling and psychological support, which is often not easy to find.
 Nightingale is a Trust in Bangalore that provides quality dementia care.
 Masood’s plan is to help scale up the operations and set up Dementia care centers across the country.

-Pallav is currently the Executive Director of Almata.
+Pallav is currently the Executive Director of ALMATA, a part of Avegen India Pvt.
+Ltd. ALMATA focuses on technology innovations in the healthcare space.
 Previously, he was the Executive Board Member of The Humsafar Trust and the Director-Programs.
-The Humsafar Trust is the country’s first registered charity for the Lesbian, Gay, Bisexual and Transgender (LGBT) community.
+The Humsafar Trust is the country’s first registered charity for the Lesbian, Gay, Bisexual, and Transgender (LGBT) community.
 He has served as a board member of APCOM (Asia Pacific Coalition of Male Sexual Health) and as the Festival Director of Kashish Mumbai International Queer Film Festival.
 He holds a Masters Degree in Biotechnology from one of India’s Premier Schools and a Post Graduate Diploma in International Business from S. P. Jain Institute of Management and Research.
 In his corporate stint, he has served as a country head in francophone Africa in Cote D’Ivoire and Central Africa Region.
 Pallav has extensively toured Sub Saharan Africa and has also served as a sourcing head of food products for African markets.
 He is a co-author to a book entitled “A People Stronger: The Collectivization of MSM and Transgender Groups in India” and a co-author to A World Bank Study called “Charting a Programmatic Roadmap for Sexual Minority Groups in India”.
-He is a key member of the Queer Azaadi Mumbai Collective that organises the Mumbai Pride March.
-He is a Fellow of the Famous V Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He is a key member of the Queer Azaadi Mumbai Collective that organizes the Mumbai Pride March.
+He also spearheads an initiative called Queer & Political that discusses the queer identity as a political identity.
+He is a Fellow of Class 5 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network

 Leadership project/venture: Mission Azaadi